nearform/the-fastify-workshop/deck.md

 # Step 7: Exercise /2 💻

-- change `routes/login.js` to add an auth check:
+- Change `routes/login.js` to add an auth check:

-  - perform a dummy check on the auth: if `username === password` then the user is authenticated
+  - Perform a dummy check on the auth: if `username === password` then the user is authenticated.

-  - if the auth check fails, respond with a `401 Unauthorized` HTTP error
+  - If the auth check fails, respond with a `401 Unauthorized` HTTP error.

-  > 💡 you can use the `http-errors` package
+  > 💡 you can use the `http-errors` package.

-  - if the auth check succeeds, respond with a JSON object containing a `token` property, whose value is the result of signing the object `{ username }` using the `fastify.jwt.sign` decorator added by the `fastify-jwt` plugin
+  - If the auth check succeeds, respond with a JSON object containing a `token` property, whose value is the result of signing the object `{ username }` using the `fastify.jwt.sign` decorator added by the `fastify-jwt` plugin.

-  - change the schema response to ensure the `200` is correctly formatted
+  - Change the schema response to ensure the `200` is correctly formatted.

 ---